luigieli/xkcd-Challenge/README.md

 # xkcd-Challenge
-A basic challenge based on downloading all images from the website xkcd, and saving them using their respective md5Hash codes as names.
+A basic challenge based on downloading all images from [xkcd](https://xkcd.com/), and saving it using their respective md5 codes as names.